GA-Gamesdev/GAScript-js/README.md

 to check if you have an achevement or not use if(acheve.isUnlocked(ACHEVEID))

-in the future, there will be an achevement hub website, for all achevements granted by achevements.js
+in the future, there will be an achevement hub website, for all achevements granted by achevements.js but right now you need to build your own achevement manager